 B: I don’t know about that…

 Let’s go briefly back to CRIMSON IDOL –anniversary tour.
 Now that the tour is done how was the whole experience?
-How it was to go back and do the whole (CRIMSON IDOL) album?
+How was it to go back and do the whole (CRIMSON IDOL) album?

 B: It was a wonderful experience.
 Maybe the most gratifying thing I’ve ever done.
-There was a lot of pain making that record, that project drove me crazy, doctor tried to put me in hospital twice because of exhaustion.
+There was a lot of pain making that record, that project drove me crazy, the doctor tried to put me in a hospital twice because of exhaustion.
 I mentally cracked; I hated everybody and started to hallucinate… Really ugly stuff.
-So, 15 years later I was able to go back and visit it and it didn’t hurt as much.
+So, 15 years later I was able to go back and visit it, and it didn’t hurt as much.
 It was more like looking at something somebody else had done.
 I was able to enjoy it better.
-It took about a month to edit the film and one think I discovered night after night was that I really loved it!
-Whenever I wasn’t singing, I turned around and watched it… The last show we did on that tour was In Switzerland and I felt really sad that night because I knew I wasn’t going to see it like that for a really long time.
+It took about a month to edit the film, and one think I discovered night after night was that I really loved it!
+Whenever I wasn’t singing, I turned around and watched it… The last show we did on that tour was In Switzerland, and I felt really sad that night because I knew I wasn’t going to see it like that for a really long time.
 It (the show) was different.
 It was absolutely amazing.
-I never got tired of it, I really enjoyed it.
+I never got tired of it; I really enjoyed it.

 Have you ever thought about releasing some vintage WASP live material?
-For example the classic LIVE AT LYCEUM would be amazing to see someday in good quality DVD format?
+For example, the classic LIVE AT LYCEUM would be amazing to see someday in good quality DVD format?

 B: All that stuff is available online, I don’t know if it’s even important…

 WASP in 1984.
-Randy Piper, Chris Holmes, Tony Richards and Blackie.
+Randy Piper, Chris Holmes, Tony Richards, and Blackie.

 THE STRANGEST FANS AND RETIREMENT

 For sure you have heard the phrase “I’m the biggest fan of yours” a thousand times, but what’s the most surprising or strangest thing you’ve ever heard from a fan?